“What are the orange scarves for?”, my children quickly asked the guides. “Well kids, we’re about to get very dirty!”

 Our tour started off just outside of the former Koloa Sugar Mill and plantation.
 This plantation closed only a few years ago and it was neat to see it there, such a stoic sight among the fields.
 We were quickly introduced to the sugarcane industry, learning facts about how the industry used to be run on the island and what eventually led to its demise.

 Our guide gave us the “all go” signal which meant it was time to hit the pedal to the metal and find the bumpy roads.
 We were like tiny balls in a pinball machine as we got bumped around while driving over the roots and the holes in the dirt road.
 “Go faster” the kids squealed as they loved every minute of the drive!

-Our first point of interest was the Wilcox tunnel.
+Our first point of interest during our Kauai ATV tour was the Wilcox tunnel.
 This is the only driveable tunnel in Kauai and we got to stop and learn all about it and take pictures in front of it.
-The tunnel was built to facilitate the growth of the sugarcane plantation and was dug via pick and ax and compass.
+The tunnel was built to facilitate the growth of the sugarcane plantation and was dug via pick and axe and compass.
 Our kids loved turning off the lights and going through the long tunnel in the dark!

 World War 2 Bunkers

 I can’t tell you where this spot is (top secret, super confidential information only for tour participants) but on our tour we were taken to a World War 2 bunker.
 These tunnels led deep into the mountains and we were told stories about how the bunkers were created, what type of essentials were stocked in them, as well as some very interesting ghost stories!

 Our next stop was our main attraction, the pristine waterfall, where you could sit back and relax, or like we did, see who can make the biggest cannonball.
 (My husband won.)
 My kids loved jumping next to the waterfall and exploring both of the waterfall pools.
 My husband enjoyed hanging out under the waterfall where he got a nice combination of a shower and a massage!